Collection

 Tools may also treat collections as operational units, but those roles vary by tool and remain secondary to the local authoring contract.

-The current source-repo collections include kb/notes/, kb/reference/, kb/instructions/, kb/agent-memory-systems/, kb/sources/, and kb/work/.
+The current top-level source-repo collections are kb/agent-memory-systems/, kb/agentic-systems/, kb/articles/, kb/instructions/, kb/notes/, kb/reference/, kb/sources/, kb/types/, and kb/work/. kb/types/ is both the global type layer and a collection: its COLLECTION.md governs authoring and outbound links, while its type specs and schemas govern artifact structure and semantics.
 Installed projects expose selected shipped source collections under the kb/commonplace/ namespace, such as kb/commonplace/notes/.

 Exclusions